Scope

 There are pros and cons to either method.
 Some builders prefer to test for duct leakage at rough-in when the ducts are easier to access in case additional air sealing needs to be done.
 Some builders, especially those who install ducts in the attic, prefer to wait until final to test the ducts because the ducts are likely to get moved about by other trades in the meantime and ducts will still be accessible.

-One might question why duct leakage needs to be tested at all if the ducts and air handler are located in conditioned space.
+One might question why duct leakage needs to be tested at all if the ducts and air handler are located inside conditioned space.
 High-performance homes are homes built tight using materials that greatly retard heat transfer through conduction, convection, and radiation.
 As a result, high-performance homes require smaller HVAC systems.
 For example, 20 years ago, a 2,000-ft2 home required a 4- or 5-ton air conditioner for cooling.
-Today, a 2,000-ft2 home requires only a two-ton unit.
+That same house built to today's building code would only require a two-ton unit.
 This downsizing results in energy and cost savings.
-However, air handler fans have a standard air flow rate of 400 CFM per ton.
-If the system size is cut in half, the air flow is also cut in half.
-Therefore, it becomes even more important that the conditioned air not get lost in duct leakage.
+However, ducts are sized to an air handler capacity at 350 to 450 CFM per ton.
+If the system size is cut in half, the air flow velocity is also cut in half.
+Therefore, the conditioned air stays in the ducts longer and thus it is even more important that the ducts are well insulated and not leaking in order for the conditioned air to be delivered to where it is needed.

 Leakage limits are assessed on a per-system, rather than per-home, basis.
 So, for example, if a home has two furnaces, duct leakage must be measured in each system and compared to the square footage that the system conditions.
 Each system must meet the “total” and “outdoors” leakage requirements to qualify for the ENERGY STAR program.